| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 frequently (virtually always in Harvey County) required by the Judge before

 a trial or contested final hearing.
-(See that section.)
+(See that section.) b.
+Although a divorce ends the legal relationship between

 you and your spouse as partners in marriage, it does not end the legal